Prophet TB Joshua‘s SCORN commands a huge following in Africa

 “They are thieves and not preachers.
 We have to consult and know how to remove them,” the president is quoting as saying by Kenyan newspaper Daily Nation.

-When approached for comment on the scepticism around their sometimes bizarre practices, the response is often a variation of “we are being targeted” or “the Bible says the man of God will face opposition.
+When approached for comment on the skepticism around their sometimes bizarre practices, the response is often a variation of “we are being targeted” or “the Bible says the man of God will face opposition.
 Christ himself faced opposition”.

 But the controversy is not unique to Kenya.